 Are you interested to know more about some requirements for the residence card?

-Just let me know in your comment: you can receive more information about sufficient income limit to apply for a residence card, or the conditions to keep or lose your card, or how you can obtain a Residence Card if you settle in another country in Europe.
+You can receive more information about sufficient income limit to apply for a residence card, or the conditions to keep or lose your card, or how you can obtain a Residence Card if you settle in another country in Europe.

-I put this information together in a powerful compact guide: SPECIAL RESIDENCE CARD KEY.
+I put this information together in a compact guide: SPECIAL RESIDENCE CARD KEY.
 If you want to have it for free, ask for it and I will send it to you shortly by email.